PavolUlicny/Local-AI-Agent/docs/install.md

 - installs runtime dependencies from `requirements.txt` (and dev deps by default);
 - optionally pulls Ollama models (defaults: `cogito:8b` and `embeddinggemma:300m`).

+This installer is covered by a small unit test `tests/test_install_deps.py` which verifies detection of Python 3.12, behavior when `ollama` is missing, and the auto-start/poll logic (via mocks).
+See `docs/development.md` for how to run the tests locally.

 You do NOT need to start the Ollama server before running the installer.
 If the `ollama` CLI is available on your `PATH` and the HTTP API is not responding, the installer will attempt to start a local Ollama daemon and wait briefly for it to become available.
 If you prefer to manage Ollama manually you can still run `ollama serve` in another terminal, but it is not required for the installer to work.

 Main installer commands